juanifioren/django-oidc-provider/docs/sections/settings.rst

 OIDC_SESSION_MANAGEMENT_ENABLE
 ==============================

 OPTIONAL. ``bool``.
 Enables OpenID Connect Session Management 1.0 in your provider.
-Read :ref:`sessionmanagement` section.
+See the :ref:`sessionmanagement` section.

 Default is ``False``.

 OIDC_UNAUTHENTICATED_SESSION_MANAGEMENT_KEY
 ===========================================

 OPTIONAL.
 Supply a fixed string to use as browser-state key for unauthenticated clients.
-Read :ref:`sessionmanagement` section.
+See the :ref:`sessionmanagement` section.

 Default is a string generated at startup.